Site icon I Love to Watch You Play

 My Daughter Quit Sports, And This Is What I Want Youth Sports Parents To Know

 In 1972, women coached 90% of women’s intercollegiate sports teams.
-Today, that number has plummeted to just 40%, according to NCAA research.
-And currently, less than 20% of females coach youth sports.
+According to NCAA research, that number has plummeted to just 41%.
+And currently, less than 26% of females coach youth sports.

 “WHAT?!?” you say, “DROPPED?
 I thought we were making great progress!”
-Women HAVE made significant jumps in the professional coaching ranks, and that is indisputably a milestone worth celebrating, as it is a huge step forward.
-But how did the number drop so precipitously in the college head coaching ranks?
+Women HAVE made significant jumps in the professional coaching ranks, which is indisputably a milestone worth celebrating, as it is a huge step forward.
+But how did the number drop precipitously in the college head coaching ranks?

 Why Is It Critical For Girls To Play Sports

 It starts at the elementary level.
 There are endless benefits when Mom signs up to coach.
 Take in the scene from an eight-year-old girl’s perspective.
-There is a Mom using STEM skills that many girls by fourth grade have convinced themselves are “for boys.”
-Watch Mom using math to crunch numbers and create meaningful statistics, employing technology and smart boards to break down video and create scouting reports, and organizing the economics of efficient team travel.
+A Mom uses STEM skills that many girls by fourth grade have convinced themselves are “for boys.”
+Watch Mom use math to crunch numbers and create meaningful statistics, employ technology and smart boards to break down video, create scouting reports, and organize efficient team travel economics.
 Our daughters need to see Mom under pressure from a fourth-down situation, facing conflict (even initiating it!), disputing a call with a referee, and negotiating a playoff schedule that will benefit her team.

 How do our daughters know what is possible for them if they don’t witness women lead in their most impressionable years?
 They.
 Need.
 To.
 See.
 Mom.
 Lead.
-Lead in the classroom, lead on the field, lead in scientific research, lead the country … it starts with teaching our daughters to lead in every opportunity they see.
+Lead in the classroom, lead on the field, lead in scientific research, and lead the country … it starts with teaching our daughters to lead at every opportunity.
 Coaching our children in their formative years will help break a gender barrier 20 years from now when they begin their professional lives.

-Note that I’m not talking only about mothers coaching their daughters’ teams; mothers need to be the sports coach for their boys as well.
+Note that I’m not talking only about mothers coaching their daughters’ teams; mothers also need to be the sports coaches for their boys.
 In what some neurologists call the “wet clay” brain years (5-10 years old), boys form many of their lifelong perceptions of gender roles.

-Men have done an incredible job over the last 50 years, morphing their roles into providers AND caregivers.
-Men now participate in childrearing, including meal preparation and academic direction, far more than they did in the 1960s.
-Women did not have to step aside as caregivers in order for men to make that change.
-I am certainly not suggesting that any talented and inspiring male coaches we have in college athletics step aside to “make room” for women.
-Far from it.
+Over the last 50 years, men have done an incredible job morphing their roles into providers and caregivers.
+Men now participate in childrearing, including meal preparation and academic direction, far more than in the 1960s.
+Women did not have to step aside as caregivers for men to make that change.
+I am not suggesting that any talented and inspiring male coaches in college athletics step aside to “make room” for women, far from it.

-I learn more about the sports I cover with every game I call in large part because the coaches (male and female) are generous enough to spend time talking with me about their approach to the sport.
-Those jobs go to the most qualified candidates, and until we show our girls EARLY in life that “Head Coach” is a title worth working for we will continue to limit our daughter’s ambition and opportunities.
+I learn more about the sports I cover with every game I call, largely because the coaches (male and female) are generous enough to spend time talking with me about their approach to the sport.
+Those jobs go to the most qualified candidates, and until we show our girls EARLY in life that “Head Coach” is a title worth working for, we will continue to limit our daughters’ ambitions and opportunities.

-So if your schedule allows you to do more than make the team banner and bring orange slices for snack, grab a whiteboard, and let young girls everywhere see you handle strategy, conflict, and contact.
+So, if your schedule allows you to do more than make the team banner and bring orange slices for a snack, grab a whiteboard and let young girls everywhere see how you handle strategy, conflict, and contact.
 It is the best way to inspire the next generation of women to coach at the highest levels.

-Anne Marie Anderson is one of the most experienced female play-by-play announcers in the country.
+Anne Marie Anderson is one of the country’s most experienced female play-by-play announcers.
 You can hear her calling volleyball, softball, and basketball on ESPN, Fox, CBS, and the Pac-12 Network.
 She is the mother of two boys and a girl.
 Follow her on Twitter or her website annemarieanderson.com

 Exit mobile version